top of page

 Sports Icon meant to represent sports at school

-Athletics equipment
+School Athletics

 🗣️ What Does “Speakers for Africa” Mean?

-We are not a handout organization.
-We equip students, families, and communities with the tools, training, and opportunities to create lasting change.
+We believe Africa's strongest voices are its own people.
+Our mission is not to speak for Ugandans, but to empower students, families, and communities with the tools and opportunities to create lasting change.

 Who Inspired Our Name